Well, this essay has been sitting over in the UNhallowed collection for the last decade, but I’m no longer convinced that it needs to be.

 Albus Dumbledore turns out to have been one of the very biggest (non-chocolate!) frogs in the very small puddle which is the British wizarding world.
 And from what we saw in GoF and continued to see in OotP it is clear that the British wizarding world is hopelessly corrupt.
 And it has continued to be so.
 On.
 His.
 Watch.

 Dumbledore is not a visionary outsider attempting to redress wrongs.
 He is the quintessential insider with his own clique of devoted followers, and he’s had decades to work with them, from the inside of the system.
 And this is the result.
 One seriously has to wonder what kind of a state the place would have gotten itself into if Dumbledore hadn’t been around, and whether or not it could have been even worse.

-Rowling has also now tilted the balance into complete improbability when she has Dumbledore stating that Tom Riddle is possibly the “most dangerous Dark wizard of all time”.
+Rowling has also tilted the balance into complete improbability when she has Dumbledore stating in HBP that Tom Riddle is possibly the “most dangerous Dark wizard of all time”.
 Unless Albus was indulging in deliberate hyperbole, if Riddle is the worst problem the wizarding world has ever faced then they have got off lightly.
 There is far less to Tom Riddle than anyone is willing to admit.
-It’s just so much easier to blame him for everything that’s wrong, and to pretend that lets everyone else off the hook.
+It’s just so much easier to blame him for everything that’s wrong, and to pretend that that lets everyone else off the hook.